minhthanh3145/LR1-Parser-Generator/README.md

 **Tasks finished**:
 - [x] Finish the project. ( it generates correct output ) :relieved:
 - [ ] Error report. ( shift/reduce conflicts and reduce/reduce conflicts detection ) -- too lazy :innocent:
-- [ ] Reconsider the data structures and functions organization.  -- not interested
+- [ ] Reconsider the data structures and functions organization.

 ## The parser consists of the following packages that in turn consist of the designated classes:
 - **lr1_parser**: